Big Brother 8 (American season): Summary

 On Day 1, Dick, Dustin, and Jessica entered the house through the Head of Household room before the others arrived.
 The eleven remaining HouseGuests then entered the house, unaware of the fact that the three were already present.
 Shortly after entering the house, the HouseGuests learn that the three are in the house before going outside to compete in their first Head of Household competition.
 The HouseGuests then competed in the "Mushroom Madness" Head of Household competition.
-For this competition, HouseGuests paired up into teams of two.
-Due to the uneven number of players, Nick chose to sit out.
+For this competition, HouseGuests paired into teams of two.
+Due to the uneven number of players, Nick sat out.
 One HouseGuest, the "sitter", was required to answer questions while their partner spun on an over-sized mushroom.
 When the sitter answered incorrectly, their partner's mushroom began spinning faster.
 The final pair remaining was Eric and Kail, meaning one of them would become the new Head of Household.
 The three upstairs then learned that they were given the option of selecting the first Head of Household; they chose Kail.
 Due to them being unable to compete, the three HouseGuests upstairs were immune from the first eviction.
 On Day 3, the HouseGuests competed in the "Butter Me Up" food competition.
-For this competition, HouseGuests were required to pour butter onto their bodies while their teammates attempted to take the butter from their body and fill up a tub of popcorn using their hands; the team with the most pounds of butter was the winner.
+They were required to pour butter onto their bodies while their teammates attempted to take the butter from their bodies and fill a tub of popcorn; the team with the most pounds of butter was the winner.
 The competition resulted in Daniele, Eric, Jameka, Jessica, Joe, Nick, and Zach being on slop for the week.

-Kail later formed an alliance with HouseGuests Mike, Nick, and Zach, which was commonly referred to as the "Mrs. Robinson Alliance".
-On Day 5, Kail chose to nominate Amber and Carol for eviction, citing their performance in the Head of Household competition as her main reasoning.
-When picking players for the Power of Veto competition, Daniele, Nick, and Jameka were selected to play; Jessica was selected to host.
+Kail formed an alliance with Mike, Nick, and Zach, which was called the "Mrs. Robinson Alliance".
+On Day 5, Kail nominated Amber and Carol for eviction, citing their last-place performance in the Head of Household competition as her main reasoning.
+When picking players for the Power of Veto competition, Daniele, Nick, and Jameka were selected; Jessica was selected to host.
 On Day 7, HouseGuests competed in the "Hide and Seek Veto" Power of Veto competition.
 For this competition, HouseGuests entered the house one at a time and hid a Veto box with their name anywhere inside.
 Once everyone had hid their boxes, they would attempt to find the boxes one at a time.
-When a HouseGuest found a box, they would bring it outside and that HouseGuest was eliminated from the competition; the winner would be the HouseGuest whose box was not found.
-Daniele was the winner of the Power of Veto.
-Jen began to annoy numerous HouseGuests, leading to her having numerous verbal arguments with Dick and Nick.
+When a HouseGuest found a box, they would bring it outside; the winner was the HouseGuest whose box was not found.
+Daniele used a pot of slop as her hiding spot and won.
+Jen began to annoy numerous HouseGuests, leading to her having arguments with Dick and Nick.
 This led to numerous HouseGuests hoping that Daniele would use the Power of Veto to allow Jen to be nominated.
-On Day 9, Daniele chose to leave the nominations the same.
+On Day 9, Daniele left the nominations the same.
 On Day 13, Carol became the first HouseGuest to be evicted from the house in a vote of ten to one.